znerol/pragmatic-ip-networking-guide/doc/recommendations.rst

 .. hint:: **Segments and Autoconfiguration**

-   Do not mix statically addressed and autoconfigured devices in the same subnet.
+   Do not mix statically addressed and autoconfigured nodes in the same subnet.

    Laptops and Workstations typically are configured using router advertisements